How membership can bring out your family’s creative side this autumn

 Breathe new life into old objects

 We’re upcycling things at lots of our places.
-At Minnowburn, old timber footpaths are taken up and re-worked into new benches for the gardens.
-In Killerton you can see the changing fashions through the alteration of dresses.
+At Northern Ireland's Minnowburn, old timber footpaths are taken up and re-worked into new benches for the gardens.
+While at Killerton in Devon you can see the changing fashions through the alteration of dresses and costumes, and try some on for size in Springhill's costume closet.
 As a member, your support helps us to look after these extraordinary places and their collections, and sometimes put things to new uses too.
 Why not have a think about what you and the kids can upcycle at home this half-term?

 St(art) a new hobby

-Get more hands on and think about turning your hand to art.
+Get hands-on and think about turning your hand to art.
 With examples ranging from classical to contemporary and settings both indoor and outdoor, once you’ve studied the pieces in our care, who knows what you’ll be inspired to create?
-As part of our Trust New Art programming, we currently have a sound installation at Little Moreton Hall so your autumn won’t just look good, it can sound great too.
+Perhaps an autumnal heart decoration you can make with materials found on the woodland floor - twigs, leaves and ivy can create a wonderful ode to autumn that you can hang up on your door when you get home after a long day of autumn exploration.

 Whether you and your family are inspired to try growing, baking, making or creating this autumn, as a National Trust member you’ll enjoy free access to lots of nearby places brimming with ideas and inspiration.